Ankle Sprain Physiotherapy

 Three Bones That Make Up The Ankle Joint

-- The tibia: the major bone of the lower leg.
+- Tibia: the major bone of the lower leg.
 It bears most of the body’s weight.
 Its bottom portion forms the medial malleolus, the inside bump of the ankle.

-- The fibula: the smaller of the two bones in the lower leg.
+- Fibula: the smaller of the two bones in the lower leg.
 Its lower end forms the lateral malleolus, the outer bump of the ankle.

-- The talus: the top bone of the foot.
+- Talus: the top bone of the foot.

 Several muscles control motion at the ankle.
 Each has a tendon connecting it to one or more of the bones of the foot.
-Tendons can be stretched or torn when the joint is subjected to greater than normal stress.
+Tendons can be stretched or torn when the joint is subjected to stress levels that are higher than average.
 Chronic inflammation of a stretched or torn tendon is called tendinitis.